zaiisao/Documentation/en/Voice/join_communication_android.md

 ```
  private void joinChannel() {
-    mRtcEngine.joinChannel(null, "demoChannel1", "Extra Optional Data", 0); // if you do not specify the uid, Agora will assign one.
+    mRtcEngine.joinChannel(null, "demoChannel1", "Extra Optional Data", 0); // If you do not specify the uid, Agora will assign one.
 }
 ```